Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 Next install the following packages/tools on your development machine:

-* `apt install avahi-utils` (with this we can discover our proxmox hosts and clusters)
+* `apt install avahi-utils` (with this we can discover our proxmox hosts and clusters, don't install if you are using the [fallback approach](bootstrap.md#cli-fallback-approach))
 * python3 (+ recommended virtual env)
 * [terraform](https://developer.hashicorp.com/terraform/install#linux)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)